My incredibly easy arrabbiata sauce couldn’t be more simple to make, and it’s a delicious way to add a spicy kick to your weeknight dinners.

 Heat extra virgin olive oil in a large skillet (or large saucepan) over medium heat.
-Add the fresh chopped garlic and red pepper flakes to the hot oil.
+Add the fresh chopped garlic and crushed red pepper flakes to the hot oil.

 Add the whole tomatoes and tomato paste to the pan.
 Use the back of a wooden spoon to crush the whole tomatoes (you can also crush them by hand before adding them to the pan).

-Bring the sauce to a simmer over low heat then cook for an additional 5-10 minutes.
-Remove the Arrabbiata sauce from the heat and add the fresh chopped basil.
-Mix Well.
+Bring the sauce to a simmer over low heat, then cook for an additional 5-10 minutes.
+Remove the arrabbiata sauce from the heat and add the fresh chopped basil.
+Mix well.

-When the pasta is cooked al dente, drain the water reserving ¼ cup of the cooking water to add to the spicy sauce.
+When the pasta is cooked al dente, drain the water, reserving ¼ cup of the cooking water to add to the spicy sauce.

 Even if you’re not a spicy food lover, my arrabbiata recipe is sure to please.

 The word arrabbiata means “Angry” in Italian.
-Because of the crushed red pepper, the capillaries in your face expand and your face gets red, which could be interrupted as being angry, or red in the face.
+Because of the crushed red pepper, the capillaries in your face expand, and your face gets red, which could be interpreted as being angry, or red in the face.

-Both are Classical Tomato Sauce and both use basically the same ingredients, starting with fresh tomatoes or canned San Marzano tomatoes.
+Both are classical tomato sauces and use basically the same ingredients, starting with fresh tomatoes or canned San Marzano tomatoes.
 They are both quick-cooked sauces that keep their bright red color.